-Figs stayed around Bordeaux until early November this year- incredible right?!?
+Figs lingered in Bordeaux until early November this year – incredible, right?!?
 That was just about the time pears started showing up at markets.
-Finding myself with the season’s last figs and pounds of pears, a tart came to mind.
-Red bell peppers and leeks were hanging around, those were incorporated into the tart too.
+Finding myself with the season’s last figs and pounds of pears, I decided on a rendition of a favorite tart.

-The tart’s timing was perfect- earlier this month while the French #Winophiles explored Beaujolais Beyond Nouveau with our host, Jeff Burrows from Food, Wine, click.
-Knowing how food friendly Beaujolais generally is, Mark and I tried four with this tart: three Beaujolais Cru and one Beaujolais Village– all paired nicely.
-Many other wine styles would work too.
+The tart’s timing was perfect with the French #Winophiles exploration of Beaujolais Beyond Nouveau with our host, Jeff Burrows from Food, Wine, click.
+Knowing how food friendly Beaujolais generally is, Mark and I ended up trying four with this tart: three Beaujolais Cru and one Beaujolais Village.
+The result?
+All paired exceptionally well, and many other wine styles would work too.

-The Vegetables- Caramelizing is a cooking method I quite like, bringing out the vegetable’s sweetness.
-I started by caramelizing six medium sized leeks.
-As they cooked, I threw in the red bell pepper, cut into 1/2-inch thin strips.
+The Vegetables- Caramelizing is a cooking method I quite like, bringing out the sweetness in vegetables.
+Here, I started by caramelizing six medium-sized leeks.
+As they cooked, I threw in red bell pepper, cut into 1/2-inch thin strips.

 To the dough, I added dried Thyme.
-I usually add an herb to dough regardless of whether for a sweet or savory item.
-An herb gives your dough a “What is that interesting flavor” response.
+I usually add a herb to dough, regardless of whether for a sweet or savory item.
+A herb usually gives your dough a “What is that interesting flavor” response.

-The Fruit- While the leeks were caramelizing, I chopped up the pears.
+The Fruit – While the leeks caramelized, I chopped the pears.
 After mashing a fig into them, I decided to peel the figs, not wanting their dark skin color to show through.
-Yeah I know, a lot of work to peel figs!
+I know, a lot of work to peel figs!

 The Cheese- When it comes to fromage, the goat variety makes my heart dance.
-A Crottin de Chavignol ended up on this tart having a rich, deep flavor that pairs well with the other ingredients.
-The second time I used Valencay, a different goat cheese.
-There are many artisan goat cheeses being made now throughout the US.
+A Crottin de Chavignol ended up on this tart, with rich, deep flavors that mix well with other ingredients.
+Valencay, also made from goat milk, works nicely as well.
+There are many artisan goat cheeses being made now throughout the US that would work.
 Not a cheese lover?
-Skip it!
+Skip it completely!

-I love experimenting with foods and their many flavors, that’s how this tart came about.
-Since posting my French #Winophiles article earlier this month, I’ve had several inquiries so here’s the recipe.
+This tart came about because I love experimenting with foods and their many flavors.
+Since posting my French #Winophiles article that included said tart earlier this month, several inquiries about and for the recipe came in, so voilà, here it is!

-P.S.
-A fantastic appetizer with a glass of Champagne, Prosecco, or other bubbles this holiday season!
+I note a thin slice of this vegetarian tart is fantastic as an ppetizer with a glass of Champagne, Franciacorta, Cava, or other bubbles this holiday season!